katholiek-onderwijs-vlaanderen/sri/README.md

 - `orderBy` : Orders `results`.
 Servers can determine what possible ordering they support.
 By default the sort order is ascending.
 - `descending` : Specifies that the `orderBy` parameter should sort descending, if it’s value is true.
 - `offset` : Used for paging.
 The server MUST skip the first n references from the result set.
 - `limit` : Used for paging.
 Specifies a maximum number of results to return.
-The server MUST  have a default value for `limit`, that limits the maximum transfer size of the response.
+The server MUST  have a maximum value for `limit`.
+(This limits the maximum transfer size of responses)
 - `hrefs` : A comma separated list of permalinks.
 The server MUST limit the results to these items.

 All URL parameters can be combined, where the filtering is combined in an `AND` fashion.